nkahoang/node-bom/README.md

 ```

 The library uses memory caching by default using node cache-manager.

 To change to a custom cache backend:

+File cache:
 ```js
 import { Bom } from 'node-bom'
 import * as fsStore from 'cache-manager-fs-hash'